-Let’s say that you are transitioning from a high-carb diet to the ketogenic diet for weight loss, as I did.
+Let’s say that you are transitioning from a high-carb diet to the ketogenic diet for weight loss, as most of us do.

-For this example, assume you were eating 2500 calories before, and you are going to eat about 2000 calories on keto.
+Assume you were eating 2500 calories before, and you are going to eat 2000 calories on keto.

 Consider that fat provides 9 calories per gram, while carbs & protein only provide 4 calories per gram.

-So the combination of eating fewer calories, plus eating more calories from fat, you will eat a much lower volume of food on the ketogenic diet if you are attempting to lose weight.
+With the combination of eating fewer calories, plus eating more calories from fat, you eat a much lower volume of food on the ketogenic diet.

 We can also think about how your body digests different types of food.